top of page

 The treatment is intended to prevent metastatic development, which may be accelerated around the time of surgery.

-The treatment is based on existing and safe medications that are marketed in Israel and internationally, and which are given for a short period around the time of surgery.
+The treatment is based on existing and safe medications that are marketed in Israel and internationally, and are given for a short period around the time of surgery.

 This treatment reduces inflammatory responses and activity of the sympathetic nervous system and has been scientifically proven to be effective in animal and human studies.